ternaris/marv-robotics/docs/upload.rst

 Preparations
 ------------

-For secure operation some preparational steps are necessary.
+For secure operation some preparatory steps are necessary.

 Create a leaf
 ^^^^^^^^^^^^^